devrishik/Heroes/README.rst

 Development Time
 ----------------

 It took me roughly 20 hours to finish.
-If I had more time I would love to spend more time on Django Forms and create a widget to choose for attributes between two heroes.
+I would love to spend more time on Django Forms and create a widget to choose for attributes between two heroes.

 CSS
 ^^^